LUMII-Syslab/viziquer/doc/demo/schemas24a/README.md

 # A Method and a Library for Visual Data Schemas

-We provide the supporting material for the submission of a demonstration to the ESWC'2024 conference.
+We provide the supporting material for a demonstration at ESWC'2024 conference.

 Consider the `schemas` folder for the data schemas in .SVG format.

+The schemas can be accessed from the ViziQuer tool main page (https://viziquer.lumii.lv), as well.

 ## Schema Visualization Pipeline